The Case for Israel: Summary

-Norman Finkelstein's allegations of fraud
+Critical responses

+In a New York Times review, Ethan Bronner called the book a polemic that argues "vehemently -- and fairly convincingly -- that contemporary European and Arab discourse on the Middle East is indefensibly unbalanced against Israel" without dismissing the scholarship of the New Historians.
+He notes that "Dershowitz is especially effective at pointing to the hypocrisy of many of Israel's critics."

 The political scientist Norman Finkelstein has claimed the book is a "hoax" and that some of its citations are plagiarized from From Time Immemorial, a 1984 book by Joan Peters.
 After a heated exchange between the two on Democracy Now!, in which Finkelstein repeatedly accused Dershowitz of plagiarism and questioned his credentials to teach at Harvard University, Finkelstein released a book, Beyond Chutzpah: On the Misuse of Anti-Semitism and the Abuse of History, whose second part is about The Case for Israel.
 The book lists many examples of text that Finkelstein claims Dershowitz to have lifted from Peters.
 A Harvard Law School investigation led by former Harvard president Derek Bok found the plagiarism charges to be without merit.
 Finkelstein later agreed to delete all references to "plagiarism" from his book, instead writing that Dershowitz "lifted" or "appropriated" text from Peters, but said he only did it to avoid a lawsuit.

-According to the international relations scholar Avi Shlaim, Finkelstein's charge of plagiarism "is proved in a manner that would stand up in court."
-In response to the feud between Dershowitz and Finkelstein, Frank Menetrez, a former editor-in-chief of the UCLA Law Review, published an analysis of the charges made against Finkelstein by Dershowitz, finding no merit in any single charge, and that, on the contrary, "Dershowitz is deliberately misrepresenting what Finkelstein wrote".
-In a follow-up analysis he concluded that he could find "no way of avoiding the inference that Dershowitz copied the quotation from Twain from Peters's From Time Immemorial, and not from the original source", as Dershowitz claimed.

-The political scientist Michael Desch observed:

-Not only did Dershowitz improperly present Peters's ideas, he may not even have bothered to read the original sources she used to come up with them.
-Finkelstein somehow managed to get uncorrected page proofs of The Case for Israel in which Dershowitz appears to direct his research assistant to go to certain pages and notes in Peters's book and place them in his footnotes directly (32, col. 3).

-Although repeatedly being approached by third parties to debate the book, Dershowitz refused on the ground that he had a "longstanding policy against debating Holocaust deniers, revisionists, trivializers or minimizers".